bluenviron/mediamtx/README.md

     Default Audio Device
 ```

 Find the audio card of the microfone and take note of its name, for instance `default:CARD=U0x46d0x809`.
-Then use GStreamer inside `runOnReady` to read the video stream, add audio and publish the improved stream to another path:
+Then use GStreamer inside `runOnReady` to read the video stream, add audio and publish the new stream to another path:

 ```yml
 paths: